Josh Donaldson Player Props: Yankees vs. Orioles

 - Donaldson is batting .131 with a double, eight home runs and seven walks.

-- Donaldson has gotten a hit in nine of 27 games this season (33.3%), with multiple hits twice.
+- Donaldson has gotten a hit in nine of 27 games this year (33.3%), with multiple hits twice.

-- Donaldson has had at least one RBI in 33.3% of his games this year (nine of 27), with more than one RBI three times (11.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Donaldson has driven in a run in nine games this season (33.3%), including three games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 10 times this year (37.0%), including one multi-run game.
+- In 10 of 27 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.